-If you have access to a foreign financial account or accounts (this includes bank accounts, brokerage accounts, retirement accounts, prepaid debit/credit cards purchased outside the US, and cash value life insurance) and the aggregate value of their highest balances was \$10,000 USD or more at any point during a calendar year, you must file an FBAR for that account for that year.
+If you have access to a foreign financial account or accounts (this includes bank accounts, brokerage accounts, retirement accounts, prepaid debit/credit cards purchased outside the US, and cash value life insurance) and the aggregate value of their highest balances was \$10,000 USD or more at any point during a calendar year, you must file an FBAR for that year.
 "Access" to an account means you owned it, owned part of it, were a trustee or custodian for it, or had signature authority over the account (even if multiple signatures were required to remove funds).
-It doesn't matter whether the account earned any income: the filing requirements are the same either way.
+It doesn't matter whether the account earned any income, the filing requirements are the same either way.

-The Report 114 (which replaced the form formerly known as TD F90-22.1) is an e-file ONLY form.
-It is due June 30 following the year in which the aggregate value of the foreign accounts was \$10,000 USD or more.
-Starting in 2017 (for returns reporting 2016 foreign accounts), the filing deadline will change to April 15, and for the first time you'll be able to extend the filing due date for up to six months.
-The Report 114 (unlike the TDF 90-22.1) is not administered directly by the IRS.
-The IRS (whom we can only infer were feeling lonely with the handoff of the FBAR to FinCEN) thus instituted Form 8938, Statement of Specified Foreign Assets.
-Compared to the Report 114, the Form 8938 has much higher filing thresholds and modestly less onerous failure-to-file penalties.
+The FinCEN Report 114 (which replaced the form formerly known as TD F90-22.1) is an e-file ONLY form.
+The filing deadline is April 15 (April 17, 2018 due to the deadline falling on a weekend/IRS holiday), and you'll be able to extend the filing due date for up to six months.
+The FinCEN Report 114 is not administered directly by the IRS.
+The IRS instituted Form 8938, Statement of Specified Foreign Assets.
+Compared to the FinCEN Report 114, the Form 8938 has much higher filing thresholds and modestly less onerous failure-to-file penalties.

-Speaking of penalties, there is a minimum penalty of \$10,000 per account per year you were required to file a Report 114/FBAR.
+Speaking of penalties, there is a minimum penalty of \$10,000 per account each year you were required to file a Report 114/FBAR.
 If the IRS determines you knew you had a filing requirement and disregarded that filing requirement (a "willful violation"), they can assess a maximum penalty of the greater of \$100,000 per account or 50% of the value of the account at the due date of the unfiled FBAR and may pursue criminal charges.
 Criminal conviction can result in up to five years in prison and an additional fine of \$250,000 per violation.
 If you didn't report income related to your foreign financial account, you may be subject to additional penalties on the unpaid income tax of 20-40% of the tax due, and an additional penalty of 75% of the unpaid income tax if the failure to report the income was willful.

 We can assist you in filing your FBARs; however, if you believe you may have failed to file a required FBAR for a prior year, we recommend that you contact an attorney with experience in this area as soon as possible.
-Starting in January 2012, the IRS began an open-ended offshore voluntary disclosure program (ODVP).
+In January 2012, the IRS began an open-ended offshore voluntary disclosure program (ODVP).
 Due to the open-ended nature of the program, the terms are subject to change.
 Currently, the program does not abate penalties as much as the 2009 and 2011 voluntary disclosure programs; however, it does offer relief from potential criminal charges and modestly reduces monetary penalties.

 The IRS is now also offering alternatives to the OVDP noted above for those who meet certain criteria, such as little income tax due to the US on income from these unreported accounts.
 The IRS would classify those who qualify as "low risk", and allows them a path to compliance with fewer years to report than under the OVDP.
-Also, they can come forward and not be assessed any penalties as long as they can demonstrate reasonable cause for not having previously disclosed.
+Also, they can come forward and be assessed lower, or even no penalties as long as they can demonstrate reasonable cause for not having previously disclosed.
 These programs are available to both US resident taxpayers and US taxpayers who live abroad, and are called "Streamlined OVDP".

-For more information about FBARs, please contact us (see our contact info on page 12) or visit bit.ly/IRSfBAR.
+Visit the IRS's FBAR page for more information about FBARs, or contact us (see page 11).